floooh/floooh.github.io/_posts/2017-07-01-oryol-system-design.md

 so may be that's the topic for the next blog post.

-The realization was basically that the main purpose of container classes is not 'iterating over its elements' but 'simplifying memory management'.
+The realization was basically that the main purpose of container classes is not 'iterating over items' but
+'simplifying memory management'.
 I haven't thought too deeply about the implications for the Oryol container classes yet though, so the idea needs a bit more time to roll around in the back of my head :)